-Corequisite: Cinema 107.
+Corequisite: CINEMA 107.

 This course presents an introduction to the art and craft of film directing, with emphasis on the role of the director as a storyteller, the visualization of the script, directing the actors, and the creative interaction with above and below the line personnel.
-Visual presentations, discussions and exercises will illustrate the director's process during pre-production, production and post-production as well as the beginning steps toward a directing career.
+Student exercises with actors, the creation of camera and lighting plans, visual presentations, and discussions will illustrate the director's process during preproduction, production and post-production as well as the beginning steps toward a directing career.

-120 Digital Film Editing (3) CSU
+120 Digital Film Editing (3) CSU Prerequisite: MEDIART 101 or CINEMA 10

-Prerequisite: Mediart 101 or Cinema 101 with a grade of C or better.
+Prerequisite: MEDIART 101 or CINEMA 101 with a grade of C or better.

 This is an intermediate course covering all aspects of digital film/video editing theory, techniques and aesthetics.
-A variety of professional applications, with emphasis on Final Cut Pro, will be utilized in the editing exercises.
+A variety of professional applications will be utilized in the editing exercises.